 You can use a graphical chart and number each item to represent the structure.

-5. Describe the Project Management Team
+5. Describe the Roles and Responsibilities

 A project initiation document should include necessary information regarding the overall project team structure both internal and external.
 Describe the project team and the role of each team member.
 Describe what is the reporting hierarchy between them.